ThomWright/squeeze/README.md

   - If configured to reduce concurrency for non-load-based errors, they can exacerbate availability problems when these errors occur.
 - Delay-based algorithms work more reliably with predictable latency.
   - For example, short bursts of increased latency from GC pauses could cause an outsized reduction in concurrency limits.
+  - Windowing can help with this.
+- Cold-start problem: capacity limits are not known at start up.
+  - There's a need to probe to discover this.
+Requests could be unnecessarily limited until the limit is increased to match capacity.
+  - Can be mitigated with single immediate retries (from a token bucket?), which might get load balanced to a server with available capacity.

 ## FAQ